Undergraduate Research Opportunities, Crookston (UROC)

 Eligibility and Restrictions

-- Students must successfully complete one funded research proposal before submitting another proposal for funding.
+- Students must successfully complete one funded proposal before submitting another proposal for funding.

-- Proposals submitted during the fall round of applications will be for spring semester projects.
+- Proposals submitted during the fall round of applications will be for projects beginning in spring semester.

-- Proposals submitted during the spring round of applications will be for summer and/or fall semester projects.
-The Faculty Mentor for summer projects is Dr. David DeMuth.
+- Proposals submitted during the spring round of applications will be for projects beginning in summer or fall semester.

 Your UROC application consists of four parts: